cf73/humanity/content/collections/pages/donate.md

     content:
       -
         type: text
-        text: 'We offer this digital oasis both as insight on Earth’s major challenges and as inspiration to tune our personal journeys towards helping solve them.
+        text: 'We offer this digital oasis both as insight on Earth’s major challenges and as inspiration to fine tune our personal journeys towards helping solve them.
 Consider this an emergency town meeting for the planet, a crucial conversation with the world.'
   -
     type: paragraph
     content: